department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/team-onboarding/CTO_orientation_template.md

 Throughout this endeavor, it will be crucial that we collaborate closely with our OCC partners and maintain a professional, mutually respectful rapport.
 In years past, a different team external to OCC came in and said they were going to take over and shut down MHV.
 Understandably, that approach generated a great deal of stress and eroded trust between OCC stakeholders and external organizations.
 With that history in mind, it is important that our team be mindful of those sensitivities in our daily interactions.

-We should use every interaction with our business partners as an opporunity to demonstrate our expertise and commitment to helping them succeed in geting this work across the finish line.
-We want to earn their trust by reinforcing that we are on the same team, and are partnering _with_ them, versus activing trying to replace them.
-At the end of this initiative, the expectation is that OCC and their respective tech teams will continue to own and maintain their products long-term.
+We should use every interaction with our business partners as an opportunity to demonstrate our expertise and commitment to helping them succeed in getting this work across the finish line.
+We want to earn their trust by reinforcing that we are on the same team, and are partnering _with_ them, versus actively trying to replace them.
+At the end of this initiative, the expectation is that OCC and their respective product teams will continue to own and maintain their products long-term.

 ### Review documentation and project information